ietf-wg-cellar/matroska-specification/cellar-tags/tags_security.md

 Due to the nature of nested `SimpleTag`, it is possible to exhaust the memory of the host app by using very deep nesting.
 An host app **MAY** add some limits to the amount of nesting possible to avoid such issues.

+Some elements found in (#nested-information) and (#user-information) may contain physical addresses, email, etc. about a person.
+Care should be taken to ensure not to provide such files to people that ought not have this information when it's not public knowledge.
+This can be achieved by either removing personal information or by controlling the diffusion of files containing these information.